kbase/probabilistic_annotation/README.md

   to use preloaded static database files.
 * **sources**: List of sources for generating static database files.
 The supported sources are "cdm" for the KBase central data model and "kegg" for the Kyoto Encyclopedia of Genes and Genomes.
-Sources are separated by a comma in the list.
+Sources are separated by a colon in the list.
   Default value is "cdm".
-Note the value must be quoted in the config file.
 * **separator**: Character string not found in any roles and used as separator between elements in lists.
 Default value is '///'.
 * **dilution_percent**: Percentage of the maximum likelihood to use as a threshold